EmDuck/Gaming-PC-Building-Guide/BUILDING.md

 ![image](https://i.ebayimg.com/images/g/Lo4AAOSwco1fcXmp/s-l640.jpg)

 - These are the **Wi-Fi antennae**.
 If your motherboard has **built-in Wi-Fi**, then you'll see these included with your motherboard.
 Take it out of the box.
 - If you don't find this, your motherboard **does not have with built-in Wi-Fi**.
 - If you plan on **using a wired connection such as ethernet**, you don't need to worry about this.

 ### **SATA-DATA Cables**
 ![image](https://cdn.sabrent.com/uploads/CB-SFR3-Main.jpg)

-- These cables are the **SATA-DATA** cables.
-If you have any SATA devices that require these cables such as **hard drives or SATA SSDs**, you'll need these cables.
+These are the **SATA-DATA** cables.

+- If you have any SATA devices that require these cables such as **hard drives, SATA SSDs, AIOs, a fan controller, etc.** you'll need these cables.
 Take them out of the box.
 - If you don't find these cables and have **SATA devices** that require these cables, you'll have to purchase some **third-party replacement** ones from a retailer/used seller.

-### **Paper**
+### **Manual**

 ![image](https://thumbs.dreamstime.com/b/user-manual-7076290.jpg)

-- This is your motherboard manual. you'll need to use this as a reference for the build.
+This is your motherboard manual.
 Take this out of the box.

+- You probably won't need this, but the guide is not made for all user scenarios.
+Therefore, you should have this around for a reference.
 - If you don't have a manual, you can find it at the manufacturer's website.
-Type in the model of your motherboard and look for the board's manual download, then open the PDF for your reference.
+  - Here's a video showing how to do that.
 - Anything else that you find made out of paper will probably be a quick start guide, a sticker, warranty notes, or a thank you note.
-You don't have to worry about those.
+You don't have to worry about those except for warranty (if you somehow manage to break your motherboard).

 ### **A disk**
 ![image](https://cdn.discordapp.com/attachments/713150258951225395/918240664435695656/20211208_153949.jpg)